brunch/brunch/docs/README.md

 console.log('Tasty Brunch, just trying to use jQuery!', $('body'));
 ```

-Check our tiny web-server @ `localhost:3333` - and the browser console would
+Check our tiny web-server at [`localhost:3333`](http://localhost:3333) - and the browser console would
 output exactly what you've entered here. jQuery is working!